agathoklisx/libved/README.md

    - it doesn't do any validation of the incoming data (the data it produces is rather controllable, but it cannot handle (for instance) data which it might be malformed (UTF-8) byte sequences, or escape sequences).
+     [update - end of August-2019] While still there is no check for invalid UTF-8 byte sequences when initially reading into the buffer structure, now it's possible to do it at any point, by using either a command or in visual linewise mode (see UTF-8 Validation section).

    - some motions shouldn't behave properly when a character it occupies more than one cell width, or behave properly if this character is a tab but (for now)